norama/quiz/README.md

 This is a simple quiz program that generates random puzzles in form `x + y`, `x - y`, `x * y` where `x` and `y` are integers in the range `[1, 20]`.
-There is a separate contact list page where contact data for more poeple can be added, updated and removed.
+There is a separate contact list page where contact data for more people can be added, updated and removed.

 ## Demo